CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Must be in the same company as the ring he tests.

 #### Gates of Morning
- - Gates of Morning discards hazard environments when it resolves, even if Peril Returned is in play. \[effective 11/17/97]
+ - _Gates of Morning_ discards hazard environments when it resolves, even if _Peril Returned_ is in play. \[effective 11/17/97]

 #### Giant
- - Card Erratum: Add "Giant."
+ - Card Erratum: Add "_Giant_."

 #### Girdle of Radagast
  - Does not affect the regions in starter movement, except for the starting and ending regions.